martinbezecny/AUC-Calculator/README.md

 - **Calculate AUC**: Click the 'Calculate' button to calculate the AUC.
 > Leave unused fields empty.
 Use decimal points (e.g., 1.5), not commas (e.g., 1,5).

-## Compiling to a Windows Executable
-If you’re on Linux or another OS but want to create a Windows executable:

 ## Contributing
 Feel free to submit issues or pull requests for improvements or bug fixes!
 Contributions are welcomed.